richardvenneman/appsignal-docs/source/appsignal/terminology.html.md

 For the configuration of the Ruby agent we recommend you read the [configuration topic](/ruby/configuration/index.html) to get started.

+## CPU usage

+During the operation of an application the CPU usage can vary wildly.
+Some operations of an application can request more CPU time than others.

+Other factors can also affect the CPU usage.
+If the monitored application is not the only process on the host machine other processes can also affect the CPU usage metric.
+For example, if a database running on the same machine has to perform a complicated query it will request more CPU time.

+On AppSignal.com the CPU usage of an application is displayed in two ways.
+For an action where an error/performance issue occurred and for host metrics.
+This way it's possible to see if the performance of an action was directly affected by a busy CPU or if the entire host was affected for longer periods of time.

 ## Environments

 Most [application](#applications) can be run in different modes.
 During